-Williams.
-Sometimes it helps to have an expert lead the way, and both Palm Springs Modern Tours and The Modern Tour offer guided tours.
+Sometimes it helps to have an expert lead the way, and both Modern Tours Palm Springs and The Modern Tour offer guided tours.
+On a Modern Tours Palm Springs architectural exteriors tour, participants remain in their own car and go at their own pace, with audio and photos provided via smartphones.
+The Modern Tour’s excursions—also self-driven—provide interior and exterior tours of the homes that are accessible on any given day.
 Also open for touring is Sunnylands, the classic Rancho Mirage estate designed by A. Quincy Jones for publishing magnate Walter Annenberg and his wife Leonore.
-It’s a Mad-Men–fan’s delight, where you can imagine women in pinched-waist dresses reclining on pink sunloungers, watching the desert sunset over very dry martinis.
+It’s a Mad Men–fan’s delight, where you can imagine women in pinched-waist dresses reclining on pink sunloungers, watching the desert sunset over very dry martinis.